-The PFS analysis to test the superiority of abemaciclib to placebo in improving PFS time will use the log-rank test stratified by nature of disease (visceral metastases versus bone only metastases versus other) and sensitivity to endocrine therapy (no prior endocrine therapy versus primary resistance versus secondary resistance).
+The PFS analysis to test the superiority of abemaciclib to placebo in improving PFS time will be performed on the ITT population (as defined in Section 12.2.1) and will use the log-rank test stratified by nature of disease (visceral metastases versus bone only metastases versus other) and sensitivity to endocrine therapy (primary resistance versus secondary resistance).
 In addition, the Kaplan-Meier method (Kaplan and Meier 1958) will be used to estimate the PFS curves as well as PFS rates at every 3 months for each treatment group.
 These rates will be compared based on a normal approximation for the difference between the rates.

-The 2-look group-sequential design of the primary endpoint will be used to accommodate an event-driven plan for the interim and primary analysis.
+The 2-look group-sequential design of the primary endpoint will be used to accommodate an event-driven plan for the interim and primary analyses.
 There is 1 planned interim analysis and 1 primary analysis for PFS in this study.
-The interim analysis is planned to take place after approximately 270 (70%) investigator-assessed PFS events have occurred.
+The interim analysis is planned to take place after approximately 309 (approximately 70% of the planned) investigator-assessed PFS events have occurred.
 The cumulative 1-sided type I error rate of .025 will be maintained using the Lan-Demets method.
-Specifically, an α -spending function corresponding to an O'Brien-Fleming type stopping boundary (as implemented in ADDPLAN 6.0) will be used for this interim efficacy analysis:
+Specifically, an α-spending function corresponding to an O'Brien-Fleming type stopping boundary will be used for this interim efficacy analysis: